Candace Bushnell: Career

-In 2012 Bushnell was sued in federal court by her former friend and manager Clifford Streit who claimed that Bushnell reneged on a prior settlement in which she agreed to pay him 7.5 percent of anything she earned from the Sex and the City TV series and the two Sex and the City movies, an amount Streit estimated at least $150,000.
+In 2012, Bushnell was sued in federal court by her former friend and manager Clifford Streit (who inspired the Sex and the City character Stanford Blatch), who claimed that Bushnell reneged on a settlement in which she agreed to pay him 7.5% of anything she earned from the Sex and the City TV series and the two Sex and the City movies, an amount Streit estimated was at least $150,000.

 Personal life

-From 2002 to 2012, Bushnell was married to Charles Askegard, a principal dancer with the New York City Ballet who was ten years her junior, and whom she had met eight weeks before.Don't mention Sex and the City.
-By Carl Quinn, www.theage.com, September 28, 2003.
-They decided to divorce in 2011.
+From 2002 to 2012, Bushnell was married to Charles Askegard, a principal dancer with the New York City Ballet who was ten years her junior, and whom she had met eight weeks before.
+They divorced in 2011.
 She found the experience disorienting, telling The Guardian, "When I got divorced, I couldn’t get a mortgage; I didn’t fit into a computer model.
 All of a sudden, I was invited to no more couple things.
 Being single is hard and there’s something a bit heroic about it."

 She owned a co-op in Greenwich Village until 2015.
 From 2005 to 2016 she owned a historic Victorian farmhouse in Roxbury, Connecticut.
 In 2016, she bought a co-op on East 74th Street in Manhattan.